wallarm/product-documentation/docs/latest/user-guides/dashboards/threat-prevention.md

 Review the malicious traffic characteristics for the period of time with the **Threat Prevention** dashboard.
 Get clear vision of the malicious traffic volume and its distribution by attack types, sources, protocols, authentication methods, etc.

+The dashboard helps in identifying the threat patterns.
+A clear view of how attackers are trying to exploit the system enables faster detection of threats and better-informed responses.
+This contributes to overall security posture improvement and helps in taking proactive measures.

+As different attack types (e.g., DDoS, SQL injection, brute force) and protocols (e.g., HTTP, HTTPS, FTP) may require different defense strategies, knowing the distribution of attack methods and traffic, security teams can implement specific countermeasures (e.g., rate-limiting, firewall rules, WAF configurations, etc.) that prevent further incidents.

 <div>
   <script src="https://js.storylane.io/js/v1/storylane.js"></script>
   <div class="sl-embed" style="position:relative;padding-bottom:calc(55.04% + 25px);width:100%;height:0;transform:scale(1)">